Zaneham/Wu/README.md

 - constant ongoing testing
 - additional model-agnostic capabilites

-  If there are any requests or questions please feel free to leave an Issue.
+  If there are any requests or questions please feel free to leave an Issue or scroll down to the contact section.

 ## Installation